OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 ### 3.1.2.
 Development-time model poisoning

-This threat refers to manipulating behaviour of the model by manipulating the engineering elements that lead to the model (including the parameters during development time), eg. through supplying, changing components, code, or configuration.
+This threat refers to manipulating behaviour of the model by manipulating the engineering elements that lead to the model (including the parameters during development time), e.g. through supplying, changing components, code, or configuration.
 In some cases, the model is trained externally and supplied as-is, which also introduces a model poisoning threat.
 Data manipulation is referred to as data poisoning and is covered in separate threats.

 **Controls:**